History of the British national debt: 1970s

 After the war the debt gradually fell as a proportion of GDP, but in 1976 the British government led by James Callaghan faced a Sterling crisis during which the value of the pound tumbled and the government found it difficult to raise sufficient funds to maintain its spending commitments.
 The prime minister was forced to apply to the International Monetary Fund for a £2.3 billion rescue package; the largest-ever call on IMF resources up to that point.
 In November 1976 the IMF announced its conditions for a loan, including deep cuts in public expenditure, in effect taking control of UK domestic policy.
-The crisis was depicted by the right-wing press as a national humiliation, with Chancellor Denis Healey being forced to go "cap in hand" to the IMF.
+The crisis was considered by much of the press as a national humiliation, with Chancellor Denis Healey being forced to go "cap in hand" to the IMF.

 2000s

 In the late 1990s and early 2000s the national debt dropped in relative terms, falling to 29% of GDP by 2002.
 After that it began to increase, despite sustained economic growth, increasing to 37% of GDP in 2007.
 This was due to extra government borrowing, largely caused by increased spending on health, education, and social security benefits.
-Since 2008, when the British economy slowed sharply and fell into recession as a result of the externally-caused financial crisis, the national debt has risen dramatically, initially from the vast sums needed for bank bailouts, and then by the rapidly declining take from taxation on personal income and commercial activity.
+Since 2008, when the British economy slowed sharply during the Great Recession, the national debt has risen dramatically, initially from the vast sums needed for bank bailouts, and then by the rapidly declining receipts from taxation on personal income and on businesses.

 In the 20-year period from 1986/87 to 2006/07 government spending in the United Kingdom averaged around 40% of GDP.
-As a result of the 2007–2010 financial crisis and the late-2000s global recession government spending increased to a historically high level of 48% of GDP in 2009–10, partly as a result of the cost of a series of bank bailouts.
+As a result of the 2008 financial crisis and the Great Recession, government spending increased to a historically high level of 48% of GDP in 2009–10, partly as a result of the cost of a series of bank bailouts.
 In July 2007, Britain had government debt at 35.5% of GDP.
 This figure rose to 56.8% of GDP by July 2009.

+As of June 2023 the British national debt sits at 100.1% of GDP.
+Public sector net debt at the end of May 2023 was £2,567.2 billion.